Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Application of MY-based Kohn--Sham inversion to periodic settings

 where we introduced the shorthand $\rhogseps = \prox_{\eps\Fguide}(\rhogs)$.
 We remark that our assumptions on $\rhogs$ allow the definition of an exchange--correlation potential $\vxc = v_{\rm s} - v - \vH(\rhogs) \in -\partial \Fguide(\rhogs)$ that we obtain in the limit $\eps\to 0$ (just like in Section~\ref{sec:prox-ZMP})

-To compute this numerically we require two ingredients: \begin{enumerate}[(i)] \item an approach to compute the proximal points $\rhogseps$ and \item a suitable sequence of decreasing values for $\eps$ enabling an extrapolation of the $\eps\to0$ limit. \end{enumerate}
+To compute this numerically we require two ingredients: \begin{enumerate}[(i)] \item an approach to compute the proximal points $\rhogseps$, which we will discuss next, and, \item a suitable sequence of decreasing values for $\eps$ enabling an extrapolation of the $\eps\to0$ limit.
+Despite progress in the development of analytical error bounds for MY-based KS inversion~(MYiKS), the choice of such an $\varepsilon$-sequence remains empirical to date.
+An explicit convergence study is thus still required as we will outline below. \end{enumerate}

 One approach to achieve \ref{ingredient:prox} is to follow the fixed-point iteration suggested in Eq.~\eqref{eq:prox-iter}.
 However, in our previous work~\cite{Herbst2025}, we directly solve the minimization problem encoded in the proximal-point computation, i.e., we minimize over all $\rho\in D$, which automatically excludes non-physical densities (e.g., with infinite kinetic energies) from the minimization.
 Notably, for the numerical approximation of the supremum in Eq.~\eqref{eq:LegendreFenchel} for $F^0(\rho)$ we employ the usual KS parametrization of the density in terms of orthonormal orbitals.
 This parametrization reads $\Phi=(\phi_1,\ldots,\phi_N)$ with $\langle \phi_i, \phi_j \rangle = \delta_{ij}$ and occupations $\bm{f} = (f_1,\ldots,f_N)$ and gives